-We provided in 2004 a range of enhanced environmental hygiene improvement measures to keep the environment clean and tidy, which included:
+We continued to provide in 2005 a range of enhanced environmental hygiene improvement measures to keep the environment clean and tidy, which included:

-- cleansing and washing of public places and environmental blackspots; - cleansing and washing of rear lanes and carrying out minor repair works and limewashing; - strengthening mosquito, rodent and other pest control services to prevent the spread of vector-borne diseases such as dengue fever; and - cleansing of markets, cooked food centres and hawker sites, and collecting bagged refuse on streets.
+- cleansing and washing of public places and environmental blackspots; - strengthening mosquito, rodent and other pest control services to prevent the spread of vector-borne diseases such as dengue fever; and - cleansing of cooked food markets/bazaars.

 A "zero-tolerance" approach was adopted in law enforcement of the fixed penalty system to improve the overall cleanliness of Hong Kong.
-We issued in 2004 over 20 000 fixed penalty notices.
+We issued in 2005 over 22 000 fixed penalty notices.

-Chemical Waste Recovery and Waste Water Drainage at FEHD's Vehicle Depots
+Chemical Waste Recovery and Waste Water Drainage at FEHD's Vehicle Depots to 20 000 litres in 2004.
+Proper drainage systems are also provided for our vehicle washing bays to avoid pollution to storm water drainage.

 Waste lubrication oil, spent batteries and air conditioning refrigerants from FEHD vehicles are properly recovered and collected by approved contractors.
-During the year, the quantity of waste lubrication oil recovered from vehicles has dropped to 20 000 litres, as compared to 23 800 litres in 2003, as a result of using more environmental friendly lubrication oil which has longer useful service life leading to a lower consumption rate.
-Proper drainage systems are also provided for our vehicle washing bays to avoid pollution to storm water drainage.
+During the year, we have increased the quantity of waste lubrication oil recovered from vehicles to 22 000 litres, compared